Chapter 5.04

 For purposes of this chapter, the following definitions apply:

-A. "Business" means every trade, occupation, profession, vocation, enterprise, nonprofit enterprise, establishment, or activity that is conducted for private profit or benefit and that is not specifically exempted by state law or this chapter.
-"Business" also includes the lease or rental of commercial facilities or buildings and the rental of rooms or suites in a lodging facility.
-"Business" excludes the lease or rental of residential facilities, such as single-family homes, apartments, mobile homes, or condominiums, for a term of thirty days or more.
-"Business" also excludes a single residential rental of any type and temporary or short-term fund-raising activities conducted by a church or by a nonprofit civic or fraternal organization.
+C. "Business" means every trade, occupation, profession, vocation, enterprise, nonprofit enterprise, establishment, or activity that is conducted for private profit or benefit and that is not specifically exempted by state law or this chapter.
+"Business" also includes the lease or rental of commercial facilities/buildings and includes the lease or rental of residential facilities, such as single-family homes, apartments, mobile homes, or condominiums, whether nightly or long-term.
+"Business" excludes temporary or short-term fundraising activities conducted by a church, school or by a nonprofit civic, fraternal organization, or individual under the age of eighteen.

-B. "Lodging facility" means a residential or commercial building that contains individual sleeping rooms or suites and that provides overnight lodging for compensation to the general public for periods less than thirty days.
-"Lodging facility" includes a hotel, motel, resort, dormitory, inn, condominium inn, dude ranch, guest ranch, hostel, public lodginghouse, time share or bed and breakfast facility.
+G. "Lodging facility" means a residential or commercial building that contains individual sleeping rooms or suites and that provides overnight lodging for compensation for periods less than thirty days.
+"Lodging facility" includes a hotel, motel, resort, dormitory, inn, condominium, dude ranch, guest ranch, hostel, public lodging house, time share, bed and breakfast facility, or nightly rental.
 "Lodging facility" also includes any campground, recreational vehicle or trailer park, or similar facility.

 5.04.020 Business license required.

-No person, corporation or other entity shall conduct, transact or engage in business of any kind within the town before first submitting an application and obtaining approval for a business license.
-Failure to obtain a business license prior to operating a business in the corporate limits of the town constitutes a violation of this chapter.
-(Ord.
-220 §2, 2006)
+No person, corporation or other entity shall conduct, transact or engage in business of any kind within the town before first submitting an application, appropriate fee, parking plan, required fire and health inspection documentation and obtaining approval for a business license.
+Failure to obtain a business license prior to operating a business within the corporate limits of the town constitutes a violation of this chapter.

 5.04.030 Application procedure.

-A. Every person, corporation, or other entity applying for a business license under this chapter is subject to regulation, inspection, control, and supervision under the general police power of the town, and any business that has not been previously licensed under this chapter is subject to a waiting period of ten business days before the license is approved or denied.
+A. Every person, corporation, or other entity applying for a business license under this chapter is subject to regulation, inspection, control, and supervision under the general police power of the town.

-B. Upon receipt of an application for a new business license, the town clerk shall refer the application to appropriate employees of the town for the purpose of any investigation and inspection of the proposed business.
-Business license applications must contain all information prescribed or required by the town clerk and must include a site plan delineating parking for the business or certification of parking in-lieu payment.
+B. Upon receipt of a completed application which includes the business license fee, parking plan and applicable fire code and health department approvals for a new business license, the town clerk shall refer the application to appropriate employees of the town for the purpose of any investigation and inspection of the proposed business.
+Business license applications must contain all information prescribed or required by the town and must include a site plan delineating parking for the business or certification of parking in-lieu payment.
 Business license applications must be signed by both the business owner and, if different, the owner of the real property on which the business will operate.
-The town clerk shall review the results of any investigation and shall make a recommendation to the council.
-Business licenses shall be approved or denied by the town council as part of the consent agenda at the next regularly scheduled town council meeting.
+The town clerk shall refer investigations to appropriate staff for review and inclusion in the town council packet.
+Completed business license applications shall be approved or denied by the town council at the next regularly scheduled town council meeting unless the planning board needs additional time to review the parking plan.

-C. If one party seeks to transfer a business license to another party and the exact nature and location of the business remains the same, then the town clerk, upon payment of the required fee, shall transfer the business license without further investigation or review.
-However, if the party seeking to transfer a business license to another party is delinquent on the obligation to report or pay resort tax under Chapter 3.12 for any business owned by the transferring party, the town clerk may not transfer the business license until all delinquent resort tax, interest, and applicable penalties are paid in full.
+C. If one party seeks to transfer a business license to another party and the exact nature and location of the business remain the same, then the town clerk, upon payment of the required fee and an internal review of a current parking plan, shall transfer the business license.
+However, if the party seeking to transfer a business license to another party is delinquent on the obligation to report or pay resort tax under Chapter 3.12 for any business owned by the transferring party, the town clerk shall not transfer the business license until all delinquent resort tax, interest, and applicable penalties are paid in full or payment arrangements have been made with the town.

 5.04.040 License issued on annual basis.

-The town only issues business licenses on an annual basis and no seasonal licenses are available.
+The town issues business licenses on an annual basis with the exception of short-term licenses.
 The license period is effective from June 1st to May 31st of the following year.
-Businesses may purchase a business license from the town between March 1st and June 1st for the following license year.
+Businesses may renew or purchase a business license from the town after March 1st for the following license year.
+If an existing business license is renewed after June 30th, a late fee will be applied.
+A new license may be purchased at any time, but all licenses expire May 31st.
+The town does not prorate business license fees.
 (Ord.
+266 §1 (Exh.
+A)(part), 2018: Ord.
 220 §4, 2006)

 5.04.050 Fee schedule.